 If we don’t win this one, I don’t think I’d want to be on that plane ride home.
 Matter of fact, if we don’t win, I’ll walk back to Pittsburgh.

 It didn’t take long for the Phillies to get on the board.
 After a Randy Ready leadoff double in the bottom of the first, Von Hayes blasted a home run.
 Then, in the bottom of the third, Hayes cut the lead to 10-4 with another 2 run home run.
-In the next inning, a Steve Jeltz (yes, Steve Jeltz) 2 run bomb made it 10-6.
-The Pirates added a run in the 5th, but Jeltz homered again in a 4 run 6th.
+In the next inning, a Steve Jeltz (yes, Steve Jeltz,) 2 run bomb made it 10-6.
+The Pirates added a run in the 5th, but Jeltz homered again in a 4-run 6th (Jeltz hit two of his five career Home Runs in this game!).
 In the bottom of the 8th, with the Pirates leading 11-10, John Kruk scored the tying run on a wild pitch.
 Darren Daulton followed that up with a go-ahead 2 run single and Curt Ford added two more runs with an RBI triple.
 The Pirates went scoreless in the top of the 9th and the Phillies won by a final score of 15-11.

 Just 10 days after the June 8th Phillies game, the Pirates were up 10-0 in St. Louis.
 Larry Fratare, the Pirates other announcer, laughingly asked Rooker “And if we lose this game?”
 Rooker’s reply: “Yes, if we lose this game…our road record will be 11-23.”
 At least he learned his lesson.